allancomeau/rent-vs-buy/v4_0_scoping.md

 ## Open items for v4.0 implementation (decide during build)

-Not blocking for scoping; flagged for the implementer (likely future-me, possibly you at the keyboard):
+Not blocking for scoping; flagged for the implementer:

-1. **PMI annual-vs-declining-balance choice** inside simulate().
-Boundary irrelevant for solve; matters for year-by-year rendering.
-Use declining-balance per v3.9.99.8 precedent unless reason otherwise.
-2. **Amber Type 1 vs Type 2 trigger thresholds** — the "meaningful magnitude" benchmark for firing the Mo.Investments distortion amber.
+1. **Amber Type 1 vs Type 2 trigger thresholds** — the "meaningful magnitude" benchmark for firing the Mo.Investments distortion amber.
 Suggested >10% of total wealth at sell year; refine after observing real usage.
-3. **Default metro on fresh load** — Boston, USA (per Allan).
-Confirm metro data supports this cleanly (rent, tax/ins/maint rates, mortgage rate all sourced).
-No fabricated defaults.
+2. **Boston metro default values** — confirm during implementation that Boston's metro data produces plausible Rent Budget / Buy Budget / Savings Budget defaults via reverse-compute.
+No fabricated numbers.
+3. **Lock icon copy** — exact wording for the hover/tap on the v4.0 disabled Mo.Investments lock: "Direct input coming in v4.1" or equivalent.
+Minor.
+4. **Migration notice timing** — dismisses on ✕ click or first interaction with any Your Situation input, whichever comes first.
+Implementation detail.

 ---